edge-core/sonic-buildimage/README.md

-To build Arm64 bit for plaform
+To build Arm64 bit for platform

     # Execute make configure once to configure ASIC and ARCH